lorenzoromani1983/wayback-keyword-search/README.md

 IF YOU CHOOSE TO RUN THE GO VERSION, YOU BEST COMPILE IT (go build download.go; go build search.go).
 OTHERWISE REMEMBER TO RUN IT IN THE TERMINAL FROM THE SCRIPT'S DIRECTORY.

+FEB.
+2023: Added download file for Windows OS.
+Compile with Go build path_to_file and then use the search_windows.py file in order to get matches.
+No Golang search tool for the time being, just use the Python version.